-2.0 The County's real property asset management strategy will support the King County Strategic Plan and agency/departmental business plans by providing the most efficient and economical management of county-owned and leased space.
+2.0 The County's real property asset management strategy will support the King County Strategic Plan, agency/departmental business plans, and the County's Equity and Social Justice program by managing County-owned and leased space efficiently, economically, and with equity.

 Effective real property asset management, including property acquisition, operation, maintenance, and disposition, requires alignment with the County's Strategic Plan and core business strategies.
 The County's real property is a significant resource.
 Managed well, it enables effective and efficient program delivery.
 The RAMP facilitates countywide analysis of impacts and informed decision making.
 As the County's real property manager, the Facilities Management Division (FMD) routinely collaborates with county agencies to develop and manage assets to support short- and long-term goals.
 Moreover, the County's real property resources give King County the ability to promote public health, safety and quality of life in its real property decision making.
 The County's real property asset management strategies have community, economic, and social impacts that extend beyond the direct financial impacts to the County.
 Use of an equity and social justice lens allows the County to utilize its influence to support access to the determinants of equity for the County's residents.

-This policy is aligned with the King County Strategic Plan's "Efficient, Accountable Regional and Local Government" Financial Stewardship-Goal and the related Strategy FS 2.a - to manage the County's assets and capital investments in a way that maximizes their productivity and value.
-It is also aligned with the King County Strategic Plan's Fair and Just principle and the Equity and Social Justice Ordinance 16948.
+This policy is aligned with the King County Strategic Plan's "Efficient, Accountable Regional and Local Government" goal.
+It is also aligned with the King County Equity and Social Justice Ordinance 16948.